 on Friday, December 16, 2022

-If you’re handy and prefer to provide a homemade shelter, here is a simple shelter you can make that will have a great impact on feral cats in your neighborhood.
+If you’re handy and prefer to provide a homemade shelter, here is a simple shelter you can make that will have a great impact on community cats in your neighborhood.

 Line a large plastic container with styrofoam.
 Keep the cover on, but cut out a doorway.
 There you have an instant shelter to offer cats protection from the cold weather.
 Even better, add a layer of straw between the container and styrofoam for extra insulation, and add another layer on the floor.
 Be sure to avoid using blankets or hay for lining, as they can absorb moisture and freeze.